-- Hearing screening is required within 12 months of admission to school and in grades Pre K or K, 1, 3, 5, 7, and 11.
+- Hearing screening for all newly entering students and students in Pre-K or Kindergarten, Grades 1, 3, 5, 7, and 11.

-- Scoliosis screening is required in grades 5 and 7 for girls and grade 9 for boys.
+- Scoliosis (spinal curvature) screening for all girls in grades 5 and 7, and boys in grade 9.

 We recommend that your own healthcare provider give your child’s physical examination.
 These appraisals/examinations must have been given within the last twelve months of the first day of school.
 A form, available on the web site, is to be filled out by your healthcare provider.
 Please have your provider complete it and return it to your child’s School Health Office as soon as possible.

 In the rare event that a certificate of private examination is not provided, a physical examination may be conducted in the school by scheduled appointment and with prior written parental informed consent.
 A parent has the right to be in attendance at this examination and/or to review history questions that may be asked of your child.